-Analysis in this section focuses on the use, disposal, transport, or management of hazardous or potentially hazardous materials resulting from development or redevelopment envisioned under the proposed plans.
-Disposal options, the probability for risk of upset, and the severity of consequences to people or property associated with the increased use, handling, transport, and/or disposal of hazardous materials associated with implementation of the proposed plans are also analyzed.
+Analysis in this section focuses on the use, disposal, transport, or management of hazardous or potentially hazardous materials resulting from development or redevelopment envisioned under the proposed plan and implementing ordinances.
+Disposal options, the probability for risk of upset, and the severity of consequences to people or property associated with the increased use, handling, transport, and/or disposal of hazardous materials associated with implementation of the proposed plan are also analyzed.
 This section also addresses short-term construction impacts resulting from demolition of existing (usually older) structures, as well as from disturbance of contaminated soils.
 Operational impacts would generally be associated with the type of uses proposed and the materials that operation of these uses would entail.
-In determining the level of significance, the analysis assumes that any development under the proposed plans would comply with relevant federal and state laws and regulations, as well as the LAMC.
+In determining the level of significance, the analysis assumes that any development occurring under the proposed plan would comply with relevant federal and state laws and regulations, as well as the Los Angeles Municipal Code.

 The Los Angeles CEQA Thresholds Guide (2006) sets forth guidance for the determination of significance for impacts from hazards and hazardous materials.
-The guidance is generally based on the CEQA Guidelines Appendix G, and provides specific criteria to be considered when making a significance determination.
+This guidance is generally based on Appendix G of the CEQA Guidelines, and provides specific criteria to be considered when making a significance determination.
 For purposes of this analysis, Thresholds Guide criteria are used, supplemented by the thresholds identified in Appendix G, where appropriate.

-Thresholds of Significance
+■ Thresholds of Significance